 5. Create a list of automation opportunities

 The procurement process offers many opportunities to automate tasks.
 In general, any task that is repetitive, predictable, scheduled, or frequent is a good candidate for automation.
-Low-code automation software makes it easy for business teams to create and customize automations using a visual interface that does not require coding experience.
+No-code automation software makes it easy for business teams to create and customize automations using a visual interface that does not require coding experience.

 6. Create a new map for the improved process